jennyhedley/digital-writing-2025/README.md

 Now: showcase preparation is the first activity in the reflective phase of the course where you can begin to identify and articulate key insights and learning that has happened for you.

-Reflection Activity: (document this activity in your GitHub, these notes will be helpful for developing your final critical reflection too)
+Reflection Activity 1: (document this activity in your GitHub, these notes will be helpful for developing your final critical reflection too)

 5 - 7 mins: Make some quick and dirty reflective notes: